 - 1/2 teaspoon lemon juice

-- Put the dal and water in a pot and bring to a boil.
+- Check the dal carefully for debris and rinse it well in a strainer.
+Put it and 3 cups water in a pot and bring to a boil.
 Reduce the heat to low and simmer until the dal is softened, about 15 minutes.
 Add more water if necessary to prevent it from drying out.
+Set aside when done.